d-e-s-o/test-tag/README.md

 of tests is Miri-compatible you can use `#[cfg_attr(miri, ignore)]` as an opt-out alternative).
-However, tagging can be useful for other properties, such as certain tests requiring alleviated rights (need to be run with administrator privileges).
+However, tagging can be useful for other properties, such as certain tests requiring alleviated rights (need to be run with administrator privileges) or those being eligible for running on a partly supported (perhaps to-be-onboarded) operating system.

 Usage
 -----